slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

 (include figure here)

-Note that the grammar uses nonterminals and metavariables (the latter are introduced in the book's accompanying text, and here can be identified by the absence of corresponding productions).

-There are four things I'd like to point out:
+Note that the grammar uses nonterminals, or *metavariables*, that have no rules (namely C, f, and m); they expand to (represent) identifiers.

+Here is a number of findings:
 1. The overline notation replaces for the Kleene star found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be derived from another syntax specification of Java.
 That is, the grammar as is can only be interpreted using extra knowledge; alone it is insufficient to drive a parser.
+1. Multiple occurrences of the same metavariable in the same rule may expand to different terminals.
+For instance, the two occurences of "C" in "class C extends C" may expand to (and represent) different class names.
 1. The grammar for terms is left recursive; also, the left associativity of member access requires some special treatment.
 1. The grammar for terms does not introduce parentheses, even though these are required for member access on cast expressions.
 1. Fig. 19-1 really specifies two grammars, one for programs (including terms) and one for values.
 The language of values is a sublanguage of the language of terms (all values are terms syntactically).